e5jiang/germ_layers_page/index.md

 - Mesoderm and endoderm have the MOST genes that share a similar distribution
 - Supports our hypothesis that mesoderm and endoderm have similar mutations

+<br/><br/>
 | --------- | -------- | -------- |
 | --------- | -------- | -------- |
 | <img src="assets/images/ecto_variant.png" width="400" > | <img src="assets/images/meso_variant.png" width="400" > | <img src="assets/images/endo_variant.png" width="400" > |

+- Missense mutation: a change in one DNA base pair that results in the substitution of one amino acid for another in the protein made by a gene
+- Nonsense mutation: point mutations in a sequence of DNA that results in a premature stop codon.
+Results in a shortened protein that may function improperly or not at all
+- Missense mutations most common for all three layers
+- Nonsense mutations are the second most common mutations for ectoderm and mesoderm
+- Endoderm has a higher proportion of frameshift deletions than ectoderm and mesoderm; are more harmful mutations than most

+<br/><br/>

 | Ectoderm  | Mesoderm | Endoderm |
 | --------- | -------- | -------- |